 Unsolicited Advice as Criticism – Suppose I say: “You should move to Florida!” or “You should quit your job!” or “You shouldn’t eat so much!” or “You shouldn’t hang out with those people!”
 In all these case there is implicit criticism.
 Of where your live or work; or of how much you eat or who your friends are.

-Suppose I put the above in question form: “Why don’t you think about moving to Florida?” or “Why don’t you consider not eating so much?”
-This may be a little better, a question rather than a command is a different tone, but still the criticism is implicit if unsolicited.
+Suppose I put the above in question form: “Why don’t you think about moving to Florida?” or “Why don’t you consider eating less?”
+This may be a little better, a question rather than a command strikes a different tone, but still, the criticism is implicit if unsolicited.
 I must think there is something bad about where you live or what you eat.